 The key question at this point is whether it pays to contribute to the pension plan to deduct.
 The trick at this point is that it compensates those who earn the most.
 In fact, if you earn less than 60,000 euros, the tax savings for investing in pension plans will be rather low.
 The reason is that the money you contribute to the plan is subtracted from your tax base and that the personal income tax is progressive (you pay more the more you earn).

 If you have earned 25,000 euros and you contribute 5,000 euros, for the Treasury it will be as if you had only entered 20,000 euros.
 As the income in that strip is taxed at 30%, the tax savings will be 1,500 euros.
 However, imagine that you earn 80,000 euros and invest those same 5,000 euros.
 The tax savings will be 4,500 euros because from the 60,000 euros the rate you pay in rent is 45%.

-- Visit the official MyCCPay Login page to Pay your Bills instantly.
+- Visit MyCCPay official Site now to Pay your Bills instantly.